Reducibility of self-maps in monoid and its related invariants

-\item Suppose $X$ is a simply connected CW-complex such that $H_n(X)\cong G$, where $G$ has no subgroup that is isomorphic to $\ZZ$.
+\item Let $X$ be a simply connected CW-complex such that $H_n(X)\cong G$, where $G$ has no subgroup that is isomorphic to $\ZZ$.
 Moreover, $Y = M(H,n)$, where $H$ has no subgroup that is isomorphic to a finite group.
 Thus, $\Hom(H_i(X), H_i(Y)) = 0$ for all $i$.
 Hence, every self-map in $\AA^k(X\vee Y)$ $k$-is reducible by Lemma \ref{red}(i). \end{enumerate} \end{example}

+Recall that the prime fields consist of the field of rational numbers $\mathbb{Q}$ and the finite fields $\mathbb{F}_p$ for primes $p$.
+By the universal coefficient theorems, we obtain the following lemma.
+The proof proceeds along the same lines as that of \cite[Theorem 4.10]{PPRSE} and is therefore omitted.